aashimaahuja/react-workshop/docs/ProjectSetup.md

 > Before React 17, it was important to import React in a jsx file because browser doesn't understand jsx out of the box.
 Babel would transpile it as React.createElement.
 It would throw an error if react is not imported.

-- react-hooks/exhaustive-deps
-- no-array-index-key
-- react/prop-types

----
+**Add Airbnb eslint config**

+`npm install -g install-peerdeps install-peerdeps --dev eslint-config-airbnb`

+## Add `"extends" : ["airbnb", "airbnb/hooks"]` to your `.eslintrc`

 **Installing prettier**

 - npm install --save-dev --save-exact prettier
 - create .prettierrc.json file, add `{"singleQuote": true }`
-- create .prettierignore file, add node_modules
 - Set VScode default formatter to prettier and turn of format on save option.

-To prettify all files use command
+- To prettify all files use command
   `npx prettier . --write`
+- create .prettierignore file, add node_modules
+- Add prettier command in scripts in package.json `"prettier": npx prettier . --write`

 ---